Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • Allergo

-Modern pediatrics in their practice of treating allergies in children uses antihistamines antiallergic drugs for children of all three generations.
-In the younger age group, the most used oral dosage forms are baby drops and syrups, tablets are prescribed to children already at a more conscious age, most often from 6 years old.
+Modern pediatrics in its practice of treating allergies in children uses antihistamine antiallergic drugs for children of all three generations.
+In the younger age group, the most used oral dosage forms are children's drops and syrups, tablets are prescribed to children already at a more conscious age, most often from the age of 6.

-Some allergy nasal and eye drops for babies can be used from birth.
+Some allergy nasal and eye drops for children can be used from birth.

-• In the post-Soviet countries, especially in the acute period of allergies, pediatricians often prefer to use 1st generation antihistamines for children under one year old.
+• In the countries of the post-Soviet space, especially in acute period allergies, pediatricians often prefer to use 1st generation antihistamines for children under one year old.
 Such drugs are characterized by rapid efficacy and rapid elimination.
-They have been used in pediatrics for a long time, their positive and negative effects have been well studied, most of them are considered relatively safe (if taken as prescribed by a doctor, without overstating the recommended doses), many drugs in this group can be used for newborns.
-If liquid dosage forms are unavailable, children under one year old may take drugs in the form of tablets, previously divided into parts recommended by a doctor and crushed.
-The most popular and effective drugs of systemic action of first generation antihistamines are recognized:,.
+They have been used in pediatrics for a long time, their positive and negative effects are well studied, most of them are considered relatively safe (if taken as prescribed by a doctor, without overestimating the recommended doses), many drugs in this group can be used for newborns.
+When liquids are not available dosage forms it is allowed for children up to a year to take medicines in the form of tablets, previously divided into parts recommended by the doctor and crushed.
+The most popular and effective drugs for systemic action of first-generation antihistamines are recognized:,.

-• 2nd generation antihistamines are characterized by a longer duration of their action, due to which they can be used once every 24 hours.
+• Antihistamines 2 generations characterized by a longer duration of action, due to which they can be used once every 24 hours.
 Such drugs are more suitable for long-term therapy.
 They rarely lead to sleeping pills /sedative effect and other side effects inherent in 1st generation medicinal products.
-Such medications are prescribed for children from 1 year old (rarely from 6 months), since their effect on the body of infants has not been studied enough.
-In this generation, most often pediatricians use drugs:, Zyrtec , .
+Such medicines are prescribed for children from 1 year old (rarely from 6 months old), since their effect on the body of infants has not been studied enough.
+In this generation, pediatricians most often use drugs:, Zyrtec , .

-• 3rd generation antihistamines it has a very high efficiency and even fewer side effects.
+• 3rd generation antihistamines differs in very high efficiency and even smaller manifestation of side effects.
 Liquid preparations of this generation (syrups, drops), due to their novelty, are used to treat chronic allergic processes in children only when they reach the age of 12 months.
-Of the third generation of children's medicines, one can distinguish:, Eden , Desal .
+Of the third generation children's medicines, we can distinguish:, Eden , Desal .

-Parents should remember that giving their child antiallergic drugs on their own is strictly prohibited.
+Parents should remember that it is strictly forbidden to give your child antiallergic drugs on their own.
 As Dr. Komarovsky wrote in his article: “ ... antihistamines can only be prescribed by a doctor and used in strict accordance with his instructions«.

 Antihistamines during pregnancy

-Naturally, women with allergies who plan to become pregnant or are already carrying a child under their heart are extremely interested in what allergy pills can be drunk with and further, and can such drugs be taken during these periods in principle?
+Naturally, allergic women who plan to become pregnant or are already carrying a child under their hearts are extremely interested in which allergy pills can be taken with and in the future, and is it possible to take such drugs during these periods in principle?

-Allergic women suffering from seasonal allergies , you can recommend planning the time of your pregnancy when specific allergens are least active.
-For the rest, the best solution will also be to avoid contact with substances that cause them allergic reactions.
-If it is impossible to fulfill such recommendations, the severity of some allergic manifestations can be reduced by taking natural antihistamines (, and, zinc, pantothenic , and oleic acid) and then only after consulting a doctor.
+Allergic women suffering from seasonal allergies , you can recommend to plan in advance the time of your pregnancy when specific allergens are least active.
+For the rest, it is also best to avoid contact with substances that cause them allergic reactions.
+If it is impossible to fulfill such recommendations, the severity of some allergic manifestations can be reduced by taking natural antihistamines (, and, zinc, pantothenic , and oleic acids) and then only after consulting a doctor.

 For the treatment of certain allergic reactions, mainly initial and

-Allergy is the scourge of the 21st century.
-The disease, the prevalence of which has been growing rapidly in recent decades, especially in the developed countries of the world, still remains incurable.
-World statistics showing the number of people suffering from various manifestations of an allergic reaction amazes even the most daring imagination.
-Judge for yourself: 20% of the population suffers from allergic rhinitis every year, 6% are forced to follow a diet and take pills for allergies, about 20% of the world's inhabitants experience symptoms of atopic dermatitis.
-No less impressive are the numbers reflecting the number of people suffering from even more severe pathologies of allergic origin.
-Depending on the country of residence, about 1-18% of people cannot breathe normally due to attacks of bronchial asthma.
-About 0.05-2% of the population experience or have experienced in the past anaphylactic shock associated with a huge risk to life.
+Allergy is the scourge of the XXI century.
+A disease whose prevalence has been growing rapidly in recent decades, especially in developed countries world, still remains incurable.
+World statistics showing the number of people suffering from various manifestations allergic reaction, strikes even the wildest imagination.
+Judge for yourself: 20% of the population annually suffer from allergic rhinitis, 6% are forced to diet and take allergy pills, about 20% of the world's inhabitants experience symptoms of atopic dermatitis.
+No less impressive are the numbers that reflect the number of people suffering from even more severe pathologies that have allergic origin.
+Depending on the country of residence, about 1-18% of people cannot breathe normally due to asthma attacks.
+Approximately 0.05-2% of the population experience or have experienced in the past a life-threatening anaphylactic shock.

-Thus, at least half of the population is faced with allergic manifestations, and it is concentrated just for the most part in countries with a developed industry, and, therefore, in the Russian Federation.
+Thus, at least half of the population faces allergic manifestations, and it is concentrated just for the most part in countries with developed industry, and, therefore, in the Russian Federation.
 At the same time, the help of allergists, alas, does not cover all Russians in need, which, of course, aggravates the situation and contributes to the further progression of the disease.
-The clearly insufficient control over the dispensing of prescription antiallergic drugs in domestic pharmacies also contributes to the not very favorable state of affairs with the treatment of allergies in Russia.
-This tendency promotes aggressive self-medication, including with the help of hormonal drugs for allergies, which can sometimes lead patients into a dead corner and bring the development of severe stages of the disease closer.
+The obviously insufficient control over the release of prescription antiallergic drugs in domestic pharmacies also contributes to the not very favorable state of affairs with the treatment of allergies in Russia.
+This trend contributes to aggressive self-treatment, including with the help of hormonal allergy medications, which can sometimes lead patients into a blind corner and bring the development of severe stages of the disease closer.

-We did not paint such an unattractive picture to frighten the reader.
-We just want every person who has encountered an allergy to understand both the severity of the disease and the prognosis in case of unsuccessful treatment, and not to rush to buy the first pills "spied" in the commercial.
-We, in turn, will devote a detailed article to the description of allergies, which, we hope, will help to understand the features of the disease, its therapy and the features of various drugs used for this purpose.
+We have drawn such an unsightly picture not to frighten the reader.
+We just want every person who has encountered an allergy to understand both the severity of the disease and the prognosis in case of unsuccessful treatment, and not to rush to buy the first pills “peeped” in the commercial.
+We, in turn, will devote to the description of allergies detailed article, which, we hope, will help to understand the features of the disease, its therapy and the features of various drugs used for this purpose.
 Understand and continue to be treated only correctly.

 And we will start with the basics, without which it is impossible to understand how allergy pills work.
-According to the definition, allergy is understood as a number of conditions caused by the hypersensitivity of the immune system to any substance.
+Allergy is defined as a range of conditions caused by hypersensitivity of the immune system to a substance.
 At the same time, most people perceive these same substances as safe and do not react to them at all.
 Now let's try to describe this process in a more popular way.

 Imagine an army guarding the borders of a state.
 She is well armed and always ready for battle.
-Every day, enemies try to storm the carefully controlled border, but they invariably get a worthy rebuff.
+Every day, enemies try to storm the carefully controlled border, but invariably receive a worthy rebuff.
 One fine day, confusion occurs in the ranks of our army for unknown reasons.
-Its experienced and courageous warriors suddenly make a serious mistake, mistaking the friendly delegation, which always crossed the border without hindrance, for the enemy.
-And by doing so, without wishing it, they inflict irreparable damage on their country.
+Her experienced and courageous warriors suddenly make a serious mistake, mistaking a friendly delegation, which has always crossed the border unhindered, for an enemy.
+And by this, unwittingly, they cause irreparable damage to their country.

-Roughly the same events develop with an allergic reaction.
+Approximately the same events develop during an allergic reaction.

-The body's immune system, which is protecting it from hundreds of bacteria and viruses from day to day, suddenly begins to perceive harmless substances as deadly enemies.
-As a result, a military operation begins, which is too expensive for the body itself.
+The immune system of the body, which every day is on its defense against hundreds of bacteria and viruses, suddenly begins to perceive harmless substances as mortal enemies.
+As a result, a military operation begins, which is too expensive for the organism itself.

 How does an allergic reaction develop?

-The resulting antigen-antibody combination is deposited on the receptors of special cells of the immune system called mast cells.
+The formed antigen-antibody combination settles on the receptors of special cells of the immune system called mast cells.

 They are located in the connective tissue.
-There are especially many mast cells under the skin, in the area of the lymph nodes and blood vessels.
+There are especially many mast cells under the skin, in the region of the lymph nodes and blood vessels.
 Various substances are located inside the cells, including histamine, which regulates many physiological processes in the body.
-However, along with a positive role, histamine can play a negative one - it is he who is a mediator, that is, a substance that triggers allergic reactions.
+However, along with a positive role, histamine can also play a negative one - it is he who is a mediator, that is, a substance that triggers allergic reactions.
 As long as histamine is inside the mast cells, it does not pose a danger to the body.
 But if an antigen-antibody complex is attached to the receptors located on the surface, the mast cell wall is destroyed.
-Accordingly, all contents are released outside, including histamine.
-And then his finest hour comes, and hitherto unaware of the complex processes taking place in their bodies, citizens seriously think about what kind of pills to buy for allergies.
+Accordingly, all the contents come out, including histamine.
+And then his finest hour comes, and hitherto unaware of the complex processes taking place in their bodies, citizens seriously think about what kind of pills they should buy for allergies.
 But there is no need to rush - you should first find out what kind of allergic reaction will take on.

 And there may be several options depending on the allergen and individual sensitivity.
-Most often, an allergy develops to grass and flower pollen.
-In this case, they speak of hay fever, or hay fever.
-Symptoms suggestive of an illness requiring prescription of allergy pills or sprays include:
+Most often, allergies develop on the pollen of grasses and flowers.
+In this case, they talk about hay fever, or hay fever.
+Symptoms that indicate a disease and require the appointment of tablets or allergy sprays include:

 • manifestations of allergic rhinitis - runny nose, sneezing, itching in the nose, rhinorrhea;